Accessibility for Your Square Online Site

 Do all pages have a descriptive title?

-You can make changes to text size, colour, and font face from the Site design panel of your Square Online Dashboard to customise the text and buttons on your website.
-Click on any of the colour or font buttons to make changes, then save and re-publish your website.
-Check out our guides for choosing fonts, using text elements, and changing background colors.
+You can make changes to text size, color, and font face from the Site design panel on your Square Online Dashboard to customize the text and buttons on your website.
+Click on any of the color or font buttons to make changes, then save and re-publish your website.
+Check out our guides for choosing fonts, using text elements, and changing background colors to learn more.

-You may also want to check out WAI designing tips for more details on creating an accessible website.
+You may also want to check out WAVE Web Accessibility Evaluation Tool for more details on creating an accessible website.

 Website Image and Media Tips

-The HTML code for images displayed on a website typically includes what’s known as “alt text”, which screen readers use to describe images for visitors who are unable to see.
-Using appropriate “alt text” is also important for search engine optimisation since search engines can “read” the text and therefore better understand the content of a page.
+The HTML code for images displayed on a website typically includes what’s known as “alt text,” which screen readers use to describe images for visitors who are unable to see.
+Using appropriate “alt text” is also important for search engine optimization since search engines can “read” the text and therefore better understand the content of a page.

 There are a few key points to consider when adding alt text for an image: